pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ## Tagging Stacks

 Stacks have associated metadata in the form of name/value [stack tags](/docs/intro/concepts/stack#stack-tags).
-You can assign custom tags to stacks (when logged into the [Pulumi Service backend](/docs/intro/concepts/state/) to enable grouping stacks in the [Pulumi Service](https://app.pulumi.com).
+You can assign custom tags to stacks (when logged into the [Pulumi Cloud backend](/docs/intro/concepts/state/) to enable grouping stacks in the [Pulumi Cloud](https://app.pulumi.com).
 For example, if you have many projects with separate stacks for production, staging, and testing environments, it may be useful to group stacks by environment instead of by project.
-To do this, you could assign a custom `environment` tag to each stack, assigning a value of `production` to each production stack, `staging` to each staging stack, etc. Then in the Pulumi Service, you'll be able to group stacks by `Tag: environment`.
+To do this, you could assign a custom `environment` tag to each stack, assigning a value of `production` to each production stack, `staging` to each staging stack, etc. Then in the Pulumi Cloud, you'll be able to group stacks by `Tag: environment`.

 ## Examples